cbr1N/codwer/PrivEsc2.md

 ![image](https://github.com/cbr1N/codwer/assets/95069685/eb07f96d-154e-441b-8e71-d42702feb046)

-This line env_keep+=LD_PRELOAD means that when a user executes a command with sudo, the LD_PRELOAD environment variable will be preserved.
+This line `env_keep+=LD_PRELOAD` means that when a user executes a command with `sudo`, the `LD_PRELOAD` environment variable will be preserved.

 ![image](https://github.com/cbr1N/codwer/assets/95069685/de4af3cc-f87e-406d-a705-8b6db3da8a44)

-When a program is running, LD_PRELOAD loads a shared object before any others.
-By writing a simple script with init() function, it will help us execute code as soon as the object is loaded.
-Then we run one of the programs you are allowed to run via sudo, in our case apache2, while setting the LD_PRELOAD environment variable to the full path of the new shared object.
+When a program is running, `LD_PRELOAD` loads a shared object before any others.
+By writing a simple script with `init()` function, it will help us execute code as soon as the object is loaded.
+Then we run one of the programs you are allowed to run via `sudo`, in our case `apache2`, while setting the `LD_PRELOAD` environment variable to the full path of the new shared object.

 ```
 sudo -l